arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### Mbed OS Nicla

-The Mbed OS Nicla Boards package is based on the Arduino Mbed Core, and includes the following boards:
+The **Mbed OS Nicla Boards** package is based on the **Arduino Mbed Core**, and includes the following boards:

 - [Nicla Sense ME](/hardware/nicla-sense-me)
 - [Nicla Vision](/hardware/nicla-vision)
 - [Nicla Voice](/hardware/nicla-voice)

-You can install this package in the board manager by searching for "Arduino Mbed OS Nicla Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino Mbed OS Nicla Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: